Welcome to Cambridge

 Safety - The micro-reactor is designed with air as the ultimate heat sink and to be walk-away safe in any deployment scenario i.e., it does not need to be close to a water source.
 The reactor can be cooled via natural circulation both by the molten salt and the reactor auxiliary air cooling system (RVACS).

 Odin Design History - Cambridge Atomworks was set up in January 2023 as a consulting partnership to develop the design of a Transportable Nuclear Micro-Reactor for Nanonuclear Energy Inc. (NNE).
-It is currently the Design Authority for NNE's low pressure coolant reactor, ODIN.
+It is currently designing the low pressure coolant reactor, ODIN.
 Cambridge Atomworks took the design through to a pre-conceptual review by the US Department of Energy (NE) at Idaho National Laboratory (INL) in August 2023.
 The design has been further developed and is expected to achieve the Conceptual Stage in Q2 2026 (NNE started the regulatory engagement process with the US NRC for the ODIN design in October 2024).
-Following the recent pivot of NNE towards fixed reactors for the datacenter market, Cambridge Atomworks intends to buy back the intellectual property generated for NNE to create a UK reactor delivery company and deliver a demonstrator micro-reactor in the United Kingdom by the end of the decade and subsequently an off-grid system with an off-grid anchor partner by the mid-2030s.
+Following the recent pivot of NNE towards fixed reactors for the datacenter market, Cambridge Atomworks has bought back the intellectual property generated for NNE to create a UK reactor delivery company and deliver a demonstrator micro-reactor in the United Kingdom by the end of the decade and subsequently an off-grid system with an off-grid anchor partner by the mid-2030s.